-Implementation efforts began with establishing a cross-discipline governance structure.
-The implementation includes identification of key interpretive issues, scoping of financial instruments, and assessing existing credit loss forecasting models and processes against the new guidance.

-Adoption and Potential Financial Statement Impact

-- The new guidance is expected to result in a change in allowance for credit losses due to several factors, including: - The allowance related to loans and commitments will most likely increase to cover credit losses over the full remaining expected life of the portfolio, and will consider expected future changes in macroeconomic conditions. - An allowance will be established for estimated credit losses on any debt securities. - The nonaccretable difference on any PCI loans will be recognized as an allowance, offset by an increase in the carrying value of the related loans. - The extent of change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date. - The guidance is expected to be adopted in first quarter 2023.
+Summary of Guidance Adoption and Potential Financial Statement Impact ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments Replaces multiple existing impairment standards by establishing a single • Implementation efforts began with establishing a cross-Implementation efforts began with establishing a cross-discipline framework for financial assets to reflect management's estimate of current governance structure utilizing common guidance developed across the expected credit losses (CECL) over the entire remaining life of the Farm Credit System.
+The implementation includes identification of key financial assets. interpretive issues, scoping of financial instruments, and assessing existing Changes the present incurred loss impairment guidance for loans to an credit loss forecasting models and processes against the new guidance. expected loss model.
+The new guidance is expected to result in a change in allowance for credit Modifies the other-than-temporary impairment model for debt securities to losses due to several factors, including: require an allowance for credit impairment instead of a direct write-down, The allowance related to loans and commitments will most likely which allows for reversal of credit impairments in future periods based on change because it will then cover credit losses over the full improvements in credit quality. remaining expected life of the portfolio, and will consider expected Eliminates existing guidance for purchased credit impaired (PCI) loans, future changes in macroeconomic conditions, and requires recognition of an allowance for expected credit losses on An allowance will be established for estimated credit losses on any these financial assets. debt securities, Requires a cumulative-effect adjustment to retained earnings as of the The nonaccretable difference on any PCI loans will be recognized beginning of the reporting period of adoption. as an allowance, offset by an increase in the carrying value of the Effective for fiscal years beginning after December 15, 2022, and interim related loans. periods within those fiscal years.
+Early application is permitted.
+The extent of allowance change is under evaluation, but will depend upon the nature and characteristics of the financial instrument portfolios, and the macroeconomic conditions and forecasts at the adoption date.
+The guidance is expected to be adopted in first quarter 2023.